f

 Group’s privacy

 While creating a group, you can select who can see it.
-Team admins can choose whether they want the group to be visible to everyone or keep it private.
-A team member can also create a project group, but only they will see it.
+Space admins can choose whether they want the group to be visible to everyone or keep it private.
+A space member can also create a project group, but only they will see it.

 Create a project group visible to everyone